vkondrav/react-tutorial/PROGRESS.md

 2. Add stories for each interactive demo component
 3. Add play functions for components with user interactions
 4. Ensure all stories render correctly with Tailwind/daisyUI styling
 5. run npm run test to see that all tests pass.
+Individual lesson can be run with `npm run test:lesson -- 2_1`
 6. update the table below with status

 **MSW Setup for API Mocking (Added Dec 15, 2025):**